Ultrasound scan

 Abdominal ultrasound

-Pelvic/transvaginal ultrasound
+Transvaginal ultrasound

-You'll be given the chance to empty your bladder before the ultrasound.
-You'll be asked to undress from the waist down and to lie down on an examination couch with your knees bent.
-The sonographer will insert a small probe into your vagina.
-The probe will be placed in a protective cover and lubricated well with a warmed jelly before it is inserted.
-The sonographer will press down on your tummy and gently move the probe to get a good picture of your pelvic organs.
+The sonographer will put a small probe into your vagina.
+The probe will be in a protective cover which will be covered with an ultrasound gel.
+The sonographer will press gently on your tummy while moving the probe to get a good picture of your pelvic organs.
+You may feel some mild discomfort, but it shouldn’t be painful.

 Ultrasound scans are very safe and you'll be able to go home once your scans are complete.
 You can eat and drink straight after and resume sexual activity as soon as you feel ready.

-It can take some time for the results to be ready.
 Your GP will let you know how long the results should take and will also tell you how to find out the results of your scans.

 The examiner won't be able to give you any results on the day.
 The ultrasound pictures will be examined by a sonographer/radiologist.
 They'll send a detailed report of their findings and recommendations to your GP.